Dutch Museum Association: History

 In 1926, the Museumvereniging was established as a meeting of museum directors in the Netherlands.
 In 2003, the Museumkaart foundation was integrated into the Dutch Museum Association organisation.
 In 2006, the Museumvereniging became an umbrella organisation for the Dutch museums organised into ten subject-specific areas.
 The Association of National Museums, for example, is included within the Museumvereniging umbrella.
 Irene Asscher-Vonk is the first president of the Museumvereniging.

 Activities

 De Museumvereniging focuses on advocacy and professional development of its members and promotes museum visits.
-It facilitates the Stichting Museumregister Nederland (English: the Dutch Museum Register), which facilitates recognition of the status of these museums.
+It facilitates the Stichting Museumregister Nederland ('the Dutch Museum Register'), which facilitates recognition of the status of these museums.
 The Dutch Museum Association also facilitates the Ethical Code Commission for Museums.
 Additionally, the Dutch Museum Association is responsible for the Foundation of the Museumkaart.
 Approximately 400 of the 500 Dutch Museum Association members are participants in the Museumkaart Foundation, meaning that they accept the Museumkaart.
 The Dutch Museum Association also organises the Dutch Museumweekend.